Entry Level HR Positions

 Another HR position that requires adherence to confidentiality is that of benefits management assistant.
-This individual assists the benefits manager with activities related to employee medical, dental and vision benefit plans.
-They will often walk employees through the benefits process, educating and counseling them on their various options.
+This individual assists the benefits manager with activities related to employee medical, dental, and vision benefit plans.
+They will often walk employees through the benefits process.
+They educate and counsel them on their various options.

 Training Management Assistant

-Training is an important aspect of most businesses and organizations.
+Training is an important aspect of businesses and organizations.
 The education of new employees and ongoing development of current staff falls under the umbrella of human resources.
 A training management assistant helps to coordinate training programs and reports to the training manager.
-They handle much of the behind-the-scenes preparation for training events such as securing locations, handling any necessary travel arrangements and preparing conference rooms.
-They also aid in the creation of training materials and course schedules.
+They handle much of the behind-the-scenes preparation for training events such as:

 Ongoing training is important in all types of industries.
 From safety guidelines to operations of new processes or equipment, this requires the continued training of employees throughout an organization.
 To ensure that training is delivered appropriately and documented as needed, human resources departments will typically oversee planning, developing, and administering training sessions and materials.
 Entry level positions in this area allow for employees to assist in each of these functions.

-Organizations of all sizes manage employees, from hiring to termination.
-Assistants in employment management of a human resources department will develop and manage job postings, screen resumes and cover letters, call for reference and background checks, assist in employee evaluations, and other similar job functions.
+Organizations of all sizes manage employees from hiring to termination.
+Assistants in employment management of a human resources department will:

 As the title name implies, a human resources generalist has their hand in all aspects of the day-to-day operations of an HR department.
-They’re sort of a jack-of-all-trades.
+They are sort of a jack-of-all-trades.
 An HR generalist can expect to help with the administration of policies and procedures, as well as the development of programs.
-They will also likely be involved with training, benefits, compensation, employee relations and recruitment to some extent.
+They will also likely be involved with training, benefits, compensation, employee relations, and recruitment to some extent.